Paris Hilton: International stardom (2003–2007)

-Screen projects and endorsements (2008–2011)
+Screen and business ventures (2008–2011)

-In February 2008, The Hottie and the Nottie, a romantic comedy in which Hilton starred, was released theatrically; the film was a critical and commercial failure, with Hilton eventually receiving the Golden Raspberry Award for Worst Actress.
-In April, she appeared in the My Name Is Earl episode "I Won't Die with a Little Help from My Friends".
-At the 2008 Toronto International Film Festival, a documentary about Hilton, Paris, Not France, was screened.
-She starred in a MTV reality series, Paris Hilton's My New BFF, about her search for a new best friend, which premiered shortly after, on September 30.
-The series was a hit and topped all other cable shows in its time slot.
-In August and October, she appeared in two viral Funny or Die videos, Paris Hilton Responds to McCain and Paris Hilton Gets Presidential with Martin Sheen.
-In 2008, Hilton released her fifth fragrance for women, Fairy Dust, and inspired by her love for dogs, created a canine apparel line, Little Lily by Paris Hilton.
+The romantic comedy The Hottie and the Nottie (2008), in which Hilton starred, was a critical and commercial failure.
+She appeared in the My Name Is Earl episode "I Won't Die with a Little Help from My Friends".
+A documentary about Hilton, Paris, Not France, was screened at the 2008 Toronto International Film Festival.
 The gothic rock musical Repo!
 The Genetic Opera (2008) featured Hilton as Amber Sweet, the surgery and painkiller-addicted daughter of a biotech magnate.
-After screening at the San Diego Comic-Con International, the film received a limited release.
-Horror.com said: "Not only is this by far Hilton's best role, she's actually got a grain of gravitas in the end".
-Jam!
+After screening at San Diego Comic-Con, the film received a limited release.
+Horror.com described it as "by far Hilton's best role", but Jam!
 Movies called her a "hopeless twit as an actress".
-She was nominated for the 2009 Razzie Award for Worst Supporting Actress for her performance.
+At the 29th Razzie Awards, she won as Worst Actress for The Hottie and the Nottie and as Worst Supporting Actress for Repo!.

+Hilton starred in an MTV reality series, Paris Hilton's My New BFF, about her search for a new best friend, which premiered on September 30, 2008.
+The series was a hit and topped all other cable shows in its time slot.
+That year, she also appeared in two viral Funny or Die videos, Paris Hilton Responds to McCain and Paris Hilton Gets Presidential with Martin Sheen, and, inspired by her love for dogs, created a canine apparel line, Little Lily by Paris Hilton.

 As a result of the American version's success, Paris Hilton's British Best Friend debuted on ITV2 in England on January 29, 2009, the second season of Paris Hilton's My New BFF premiered on June 2, and Paris Hilton's Dubai BFF was internationally broadcast on MTV in April 2011.
 She guest-starred in the fifth episode of Supernatural's fifth season, which aired on October 8, 2009.
-In 2009, Hilton also released her sixth fragrance for women, Siren, a sunglasses line, and a range of hair products that included shampoos, conditioners and vitamins.
+In 2009, Hilton also released a sunglasses line and a range of hair products that included shampoos, conditioners and vitamins.
 She won the Female Celebrity Fragrance of the Year Award at the 2009 Fifi Awards.